OpenLMIS/open-lmis/README.md

 ---------------------------

 Copyright © 2013 VillageReach.
 All Rights Reserved.
 All of the Source Code Form in this repository is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at  http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, you can obtain one at  http://mozilla.org/MPL/2.0/.